publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch5/m__us_usc_t2_s182a.md

     (b) __Fees for services__

-        The Librarian may charge a fee for providing services described in subsection (a) of this section, and shall deposit any such fees charged into the revolving fund under this section.
+        The Librarian may charge a fee for providing services described in subsection (a), and shall deposit any such fees charged into the revolving fund under this section.

     (c) __Contents of fund__